enkryptai/helm-charts/README.md

 1. parameter.json: Consist of all environment variables and secrets.
 2. main.yaml:  Consist of Cloudformation infrastructure code which will create EKS, S3, Secret manager, IAM roles and policies.

+## Note: `ENKRYPTAI_LITE_MODE: "true"` will install enkryptai-lite chart.
+If you want to install enkryptai-stack kindly pass `ENKRYPTAI_LITE_MODE: "false"` in parameter.json

 ```sh

 # Create stack using below command